-Enable server's This option allows deleting the domain name of the SMTP server from its response to domain name filtering a HELO command coming from a client.
-This filter is enabled by default.
+Enable server's domain name This option allows deleting the domain name of the SMTP server from its response to a HELO command coming from a client.
+This filter is enabled by default. filtering a need command coming nom a chora mic morne chapted by actually